derrekbertrand/alt-5e-resources/campaign_settings/src/hyrule-fantasy-phb/ch2_Races.md

 # Races

-## Deku
+## Forest Spirits

-*“But Deku Scrubs are supposed to like rain.
-At least one of us has reason to be happy...”*
+*“The children of the forest, the
+Kokiri, live here with me.”*

+Referred to as the children of the forest, the Kokiri are forest spirits born from ancient trees in the deep forests of Hyrule.
+Being spirits of the forest, they can live practically indefinitely.
+They do not age, but remain children in form.
+This may lead to horrible misconceptions about their wisdom.

+It is said that if children become lost in the sacred forest, that they could become Kokiri.
+However, they could also become a Stalkid (Skull Kid) if they do not have the blessings of the forest spirits.

+Most Kokiri never leave their villages or the safety of the forbidden forest.
+Hylians that don't live on the edges of the sacred forest might not have met anyone who has seen a Kokiri.
+Moreover most residents of Hyrule might mistake a Kokiri for a Hylian child.

+They live as embodiments of nature, and spend most of their time taking care of the forest and its animal inhabitants.
+Occasionally the desire to perform some greater task will cause a Kokiri to leave the sacred forest, but these occurrences are rather rare.

+The Kokiri's stealthy nature, wisdom, and charisma make them suited to casting, trading, thieving, or acting as an agent.

-### Deku Traits
+### Forest Spirit Traits

 **Ability Score Increase:**
-Your Wisdom score and Dexterity score both increase by 1.
+Your Wisdom increases by 2.

-**Age:** Gerudo mature in their late teens and rarely live to see a century.
-Most can hope to live into their 60s if they are careful.
-Alignment: There are no real restrictions on the alignment of Gerudo.
+**Age:**
+As a forest spirit, they can live 200 years or more.
+Their life force is tied to the forest they originated from.

+**Alignment:**
+There are few Evil Forest Spirits, and they don't float to idealistic extremes either.
+Most Forest Spirits would be considered true good or true neutral.

+**Size:**
-**Size:** Anywhere from 5 to 6 feet tall, maybe more.
-They can weigh anywhere from 100 to 250 pounds.
-Your size is medium.
+Forest Spirits are usually 5 feet tall or less and less than 100 pounds.
+Your size is small.

+**Speed:**
-**Speed:** Your base walking speed is 30 feet.
+Your base walking speed is 25 feet.

+**Languages:**
-**Languages:** You can read, write, and speak Common and Gerudo.
+You can read, write, and speak Common.
+You can speak Sylvan.

+**Natural Attunement:**
+You are a spirit of nature.
+Beasts, plants, and other natural creatures react to you one step more positively.

+**Natural Tools:**
+You are familiar with using plants and animals to create various effects.
+You gain proficiency with your choice of Herbalism Kits or Poisoner's Kits.

+**Subrace:**
+Forest Children may manifest in various ways, and the commonality of these depends on location and realm.
+You choose one subrace.

+### Deku

+**Wooden Body:**
+Your body is wooden in nature.
+You have weakness to Fire damage.

+### Kokiri

+The adorable Kokiri, the children of the forest, eternally appear to be Hylian children.

+**Ability Score Increase:**
+Your Charisma increases by 1.

+### Korok

+\cleardoublepage

 ## Gerudo